MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxdforest.md

  ### `findSplitsInParallel`
   logical value.
 If `TRUE`, optimal splits for each node are determined using parallelization methods;  this will typically speed up computation as the number of nodes on the same level is increased.
+Note that when it is `TRUE`, the number of nodes being processed in parallel is also  printed to the console, interleaved with the number of rows read from the input data set.